orbat-mapper/orbat-mapper/docs/guide/about-orbat-mapper.md

 ORBAT Mapper is a web-based application for building order of battles (ORBATs) and plotting unit locations on a map.
 With ORBAT Mapper you can recreate historic battles and military scenarios right in your browser.

+Please note that ORBAT Mapper is not intended to be a C2IS, simulation or military planning tool.
 ORBAT Mapper is created by a hobbyist.
 Check out the [tools section](../resources/tools.md) if you need something more professional.

 ::: warning